simonmichael/hledger/MANUAL.markdown

 ### Overview

 This version of hledger mimics a subset of ledger 3.x, and adds some features of its own.
-We currently support regular ledger entries, timelog entries, multiple commodities, (fixed) price history, virtual postings, filtering by account and description, the familiar print, register & balance commands and several new commands.
+We currently support regular journal transactions, timelog entries, multiple commodities, (fixed) price history, virtual postings, filtering by account and description, the familiar print, register & balance commands and several new commands.
 We handle (almost) the full